-But we can create a general checklist that covers what we think are the most important things for you to do to get your home prepared for fires.
+But we can create a general checklist that covers what we think are some of the most important things for homeowners to do to get their home prepared for fires.
 And that’s what we’ve done.

 1. Smoke AND Carbon Monoxide Detectors

-When we moved into our first home, we were surprised to hear just how many smoke detectors you need in just one home.
+When researching for this website, we were surprised to hear just how many smoke detectors you need in just one home.